Want to kayak with your dog but don’t know where to start? You’ve come to the right place.

 - Flip your kayak back upright and do your best to try to empty it of water.
 If you can, place your paddle back into your kayak.

-Kayaking Gear You’ll Need for Your Dog
+Kayaking Gear You Need for Your Dog

 In addition to all of the equipment you’d usually bring on the water, consider packing the following items when you have your furry friend in tow:

 - Dog Toys – One of the best ways to get your dog excited about paddling is to remind them that they’re outside to have fun, too!
 It’s worth bringing a set of water-friendly dog toys if your pup likes to swim.
-Or, if you’d rather they didn’t jump in the water, consider bringing a toy that they can entertain themselves with while they lounge on your kayak.
+Or, if you’d rather they didn’t jump in the water, consider taking a toy they can entertain themselves with while they lounge on your kayak.

 - Poop Bags – Poop bags are a must-have accessory whenever you take your dog on an adventure, and kayaking is no exception.
 These bags are most useful for cleaning up after your pooch at the put-in and take-out, though dogs have been known to do their business on kayaks, too, from time to time.
 Moral of the story: Always come prepared!